 The need has been great for many years, and in 1985, Pastor Fernando Cuevas Matos responded to the need.
 He and several other pastors planted a church in the town and continued to work to meet the needs of the people through the creation of a school and children’s home.
 Both the children’s home and the school have been very successful, touching the lives of thousands of children and families.

-Finally, the second floor addition to the children’s home is almost complete!
-The bulk of the construction is done, and we are working on finishing touches and furnishings.
-It will now meet all Dominican social service requirements for a children’s home.
+Finally, the second floor addition to the children’s home is complete!
+The home now meets all Dominican social service requirements for a children’s home.
 All of the materials and supplies for this project were produced and purchased locally, and all of the labor for this project was done by Dominicans.
 As a result, not only do the kids have a new space of which they can be proud, but the project created local jobs — which brings dignity and empowerment — and supported the local economy.

 10.53 million; 3.73 million under 18 years old